 Simple Steps To Training Your Dog To Use A Pet Ramp

 Start by laying the ramp flat on the floor and putting a treat on it.
 Slowly put more treats in different places along the ramp to encourage the dog to walk on it.
 Once they have gotten used to feeling it under their feet and have started sitting or lying on it, you’re good to move to the next step in the training process.

-Set the ramp against your truck, and place treats along it all the way to the top.
+Set the ramp against your truck, and place treats along with it all the way to the top.
 Once your dog climbs up the ramp, praise them and reward them with a pat or more treats.
-Make sure you only use natural and healthy treats, and don’t overfeed your little muncher.
+Make sure you only use natural and healthy treats and don’t overfeed your little muncher.
 Here are our suggestions of the best dog treat brands and the worst dog treat brands we could find.

 - Belshaw, Zoe, et al. “Systematic Review of Outcome Measures Reported in Clinical Canine Osteoarthritis Research.”
 Veterinary Surgery, vol. 45, no. 4, 2016, pp. 480–487., doi:10.1111/vsu.12479.